mgedmin/check-python-versions/README.rst

 - **.travis.yml** may have pypy and pypy3 jobs with optional version suffixes (e.g. pypy2.7-6.0.0, pypy3.5-6.0.0)

+- **.github/workflows/*.yml**: may have pypy/pypy3/pypy-N.M/pypy-N.M-vX.Y.Z
+  jobs.

 - **appveyor.yml** and **.manylinux-install.sh** do not usually have pypy tests, so check-python-versions cannot recognize them.

 These extra Pythons are shown, but not compared for consistency.

-Upcoming Python releases (such as 3.9 in setup.py or 3.9-dev in a .travis.yml)
+Upcoming Python releases (such as 3.10 in setup.py or 3.10-dev in a .travis.yml)
 are also shown but do not cause mismatch errors.

-In addition, ``python_requires`` in setup.py usually has a lower limit, but no upper limit.  check-python-versions will assume this means support up to the current Python 3.x release (3.8 at the moment).
+In addition, ``python_requires`` in setup.py usually has a lower limit, but no upper limit.  check-python-versions will assume this means support up to the current Python 3.x release (3.9 at the moment).

 When you're specifying Python version ranges for --expect, --add, --drop or --update, you can use